Maine moose county

 But what are the chances of seeing a Maine moose, and where are the best places to look?
+You can see moose in Maine, but your best odds come in late spring through early fall, at dawn or dusk, in the northern and western parts of the state.

 Mating Season

 The moose are most active in the fall during their mating season, or “rut.”
-The male moose have large, palmated antlers during the mating season, they shed and regrow each year.
+The male moose have large, palmated antlers during the mating season; they shed and regrow each year.

 After the mating season, bulls shed their antlers in early winter to conserve energy during the cold weather.
 But in spring, the process starts again as antler bone begins to grow under a velvety skin covering.